vovashko/cub3d/README.md

 you got cubed

 To-dos:
-- add map validation:
-	- need to check the application with valgrind to ensure no leaks there

 - check the raycaster:
 	- ensure it works as expected
 	- need to finalize by checking which ray (vertical or horizontal) is closer to the wall texture